skrysmanski/blogtext/readme.txt

 * Table of contents
 * Preformatted text and code blocks with syntax highlighting

+BlogText also integrates into Wordpress' HTML editor by providing its own buttons (to create BlogText syntax), media browser integration, and help links.
+This make writing posts with BlogText even easier.

+For more information, see BlogText's feature list at: http://blogtext.mayastudios.com/features/

 == Installation ==

-1. Please make sure you have PHP 5 installed.
+Installing BlogText is pretty much straight forward.

+You need '''Wordpress 3.0 or higher''' to install BlogText.
+You also need '''PHP 5.0 or higher''' installed on your webserver.

+1. Simply download the BlogText .zip file.
+1. Extract it.
-1. Upload the `blogtext` folder (containing among others `blogtext.php`) to the `/wp-content/plugins/` directory.
+1. Upload the folder "blogtext" (containing the file ##blogtext.php## among others) into your blog's plugin directory (usually ##wp-content/plugins##).
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate it from the "Plugins" panel in your blog's admin interface
-1. Write ahead.
+1. Start writing your posts

 == Frequently Asked Questions ==